briankendall/cpp-functional-helpers/README.md

     anyOf(container, predicate) -> bool

-Returns true if at least one of the values in `container` pass the truth test `predicate`.
+Returns true if at least one of the values in `container` pass the truth test `predicate`. `predicate ` must take one argument of the same type that is in `container` and return a boolean.

 Example: